Ethical Hacking for Computer Security BSc (Hons)

 This programme has been developed to meet the rapidly emerging need for organisations to address their systems’ security, and will also cover the fundamental principles of computer and network technologies, analysing computing and networking tools and techniques.

 The course addresses the requirements of BCS accreditation and the expectations of other organisations such as Skills for Justice and the Forensic Science Society are also embedded in the programme.
-In addition students now benefit from the opportunity to study the International Council of E-Commerce Consultants (EC-Council) Certified Ethical Hacker programme as part of their degree, receiving a separate professional qualification from the Council at no extra cost.

 LEARNING AND TEACHING METHODS